UPDATED AUGUST 2022

 Different types of Dietitians

 I am a private practice clinical dietitian, this means that I provide clinical dietetic services to people from all walks of life, people of all ages from the community and afar, with different health needs.
-I work with private clients who reaches out to me, and with clients referred from doctors/specialists.
+I work with private clients who reaches out to me, for participants of the National Disability Insurance Scheme (NDIS), and with clients referred from doctors/specialists.

 Clinical dietitians are trained in providing Medical Nutrition Therapy, individual/group dietary therapy and more.
 Clinical dietitian can use Medical Nutrition Therapy to manage medical conditions and improving patient’s health and quality of life; dietitians can also provide nutrition counselling and education to help people improve their health, nutritional status and preventing development of diseases in the future.